singhrakeshgkp/spring-reactive/reactive-basic.md

 - Run the application. hit ```http://localhost:8080/customers``` get url you will observe data will be comming as stream.
 - Test it using Chrome (it will only work with supported reactive client, as such postman is not supporting)

+## Service Communication
+- Proj = ```reactive-web1 and reactive web2``` Branch ```003-service-communication```
+- Setup reactive web2 proj and call customer endpoint from reactive-web2 application
+- Create Customer Model, WebClientConfig, Customerproxy, CustomerService, CustomerHandler, CustomerHandlerImpl and CustomerRouterConfig class.
+- Run Both the application, and hit```localhost:8181/reactive-web2/customers``` url. reactive-web2 will call reactive-web1 and return the response.
 ### Reactive Router (reactive-web2)

 - Create  customer and customer service class
 - Create  ```RouterConfig``` class
 - Create CustomerHandler class and run the application.
-Now test it using Chrome (it will only work with supported reactive client, as such postman is not supporting)
+Now test it using Chrome (it will only work with supported reactive client, as such postman is not supporting
+- Run

 ### Calling reactive-web2 from reactive-web3 application(router implementation)